Cathay Pacific: 2020–2022: COVID-19 pandemic

 The COVID-19 pandemic led to travel bans and significantly reduced flight demands, which caused Cathay Pacific to cut international flights in response.
 In 2020, 96% of all flights from March to May were cancelled, while the group's subsidiary HKExpress suspended all flight operations from 23 March to 30 April 2020, due to reduced demand.
 At one point during the crisis, only 582 passengers flew with Cathay Pacific in an entire day.

 In December 2020, the company said that it expected losses in the second half to be higher than the losses of the first half due to low demand, restructuring charges, and impairments on its fleet.

 In 2021, the company posted a record annual loss of US$2.8 billion for 2020.
 It was also announced that the company would cut an additional 8,500 jobs.

 On 22 April 2021, the company began its job cuts by closing its Canada pilot base, on the same day they began consultation with pilots at their Australia and New Zealand pilot bases regarding base closure in those jurisdictions.
 Pilots with the right to live and work in Hong Kong would be offered employment, however, those without the right to live and work in Hong Kong would face redundancy.
 On the same day, the company announced that they would review its bases in Europe and the United States later in the year.

 On 12 May 2021, the company announced the closing of its Frankfurt pilot base.
 Around 50 pilots' jobs were at risk.
 As with the Canada base closing announced two and a half weeks earlier, pilots with the right to live and work in Hong Kong would be offered jobs, while those without the right to live and work in Hong Kong would face redundancy.

 In June 2021, the company said that losses in 1H 2021 were expected to be lower than US$1.27 billion in 2020, due to cost-saving measures and strong demand for cargo flights.

 In 2023 and in conjunction with the Airport Authority Hong Kong's "World of Winners" campaign, which aimed to promote tourism within Hong Kong, the airline provided some of the 500,000 tickets in the campaign, and released them in tranches for each region.
 Participants were required to register for its frequent flyer program and fill in a registration form on the date for the region the participant was in.

-Cathay Pacific placed 76 aircraft in store in Alice Springs, Australia.
-The last was returned to service in June 2024 after four years in store.
+Cathay Pacific placed 76 aircraft in storage in Alice Springs, Australia.
+The last aircraft has returned to service in June 2024 after four years in storage.